CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 ## Combat Skills

-Combat skills include all weapon skills such as "Small Blade", "Medium Sword", "Shortspear", ect...
-They also include magic skills such as Fallen's "Blazecraft", "Sonocraft", "Polycraft", ect...
+Combat skills include all weapon skills and magic skills.
 These skills require skill point to be increased.

 ## Example Vocation